-More general rent & utility assistance may be provided too if someone has an unexpected financial emergency (defined by Red Cross) within the last 90 days.
+More general rent & utility assistance may be provided too if someone has an unexpected financial emergency within the last 90 days.
 It really needs to be some type of life-threatening medical condition or maybe a natural disaster.
-1900 E Douglas, Wichita, Kansas 67214, telephone (316) 219-4070
+Dial (316) 267-0222 for and applications.

-Sedgwick County holiday programs can help meet seasonal needs.
+Sedgwick County free holiday programs can help meet seasonal needs.
 Low income parents, or households in poverty, can get free toys or winter attire for their children at Christmas.
 The elderly, homebound, and disabled may have a Thanksgiving or Christmas meal delivered, and holiday food boxes or gifts are also available from Adopt a Family services.
-Read more Wichita and Sedgwick County holiday assistance.
+Read more Wichita and Sedgwick County free holiday assistance.

 Wichita Urban League offers everything from eviction prevention for tenants to free foreclosure counseling.
 They also offer Workforce Development, a job resource center, and can refer potential homebuyers to low interest loans or mortgages.
 They operate as a fully certified Housing and Urban Development Department agency in the region too, and more on Kansas Urban League programs.

-The American Red Cross provides other financial aid in the region.
+Sedgwick County resource guide provides referrals to other financial aid, charities, and free services in the region.
 They have support for emergency expenses and help for seniors.
 Funding can include items such as heating bill help (referenced above under Project Deserve), funds for rent or other housing expenses such as security deposit fees, and free meals for the elderly and seniors in the region.
 A focus is on preventing homelessness and feeding the hungry.
-They are a leading charity in the Wichita area.
-More.

 Harvest America supports the Wichita area.
 While a number of resources are available, most of them focus on housing issues.
 So renters, current and first time home buyers can get help from this HUD agency.